-Joining OBOD & Starting the Distance Learning Course
+Joining OBOD & Starting the Distance Learning Course.

 The course is divided into three stages or grades that correspond to the three traditional divisions of the Druids: the Bards, Ovates and Druids.
 Each grade has its own coursework, fee, and initiation.
-(Initiations can be performed alone at home, or with others in a Grove.)
-The course is completed at your speed, with most students taking longer than 1 year to complete each grade.
+(Initiations can be performed alone at home, and with others in a Grove.)
+The course is completed at your speed, and most students take longer than 1 year to complete each grade.

 If all grades are completed OBOD will issue a certificate as a “full member in the Druid grade” from OBOD- which is known as being a ‘Druid Companion’.
-(OBOD is not a church nor an institution of higher learning- the certificate is provided for personal use.)
+(Note: OBOD is not a church nor an institution of higher learning- the certificate is provided for personal use.)

 The Druid Grade opens you to your inner Wise Person, the Sage who is Philosopher and Counselor.

 You should be asked about your preferred method of contact and personal interests so you can be matched with a mentor.
 Mentor re-assignment is also an option.

 Be free from the diagnosis of schizophrenia or a psychotic condition

-Accept the Order's 'Values Statement'
+Agree with the Order's 'Values Statement'